claxcoding/elt-pipeline-weather-forecast/README.md

 ---

+## Tools and Technologies Used

+- **Google Colab**: This project is developed and run in **Google Colab**, which provides an interactive environment for writing and executing Python code.
+It's an excellent tool for experimenting with data, visualizations, and machine learning models.
+- **Google BigQuery**: We use **Google BigQuery** to store and query large datasets efficiently.
+The weather data is stored in BigQuery tables, partitioned by year, and used for analysis and forecasting.
+- **Google Cloud Platform**: This project also leverages **Google Cloud Platform** services, including BigQuery for data storage, and other cloud tools to streamline the pipeline.

+This combination of tools ensures an efficient, scalable, and cloud-native approach to building the weather forecasting pipeline.

+For data retrieval, the project uses the **[Open-Meteo API](https://open-meteo.com/)**, which provides weather forecasts for different geographical regions.

+---

 ## Attribution for Weather Data

 This project uses weather data provided by [Open-Meteo.com](https://open-meteo.com), which is offered under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.